-Macroeconomic conditions and geopolitical events, including the COVID-19 pandemic, bank failures, inflation and monetary supply shifts, rising interest rates, tightening of credit markets, recession risks, labor shortages, shortages of goods and services, supply chain disruptions, and potential disruptions from the Russia-Ukraine conflict, continue to impact our business and the business of our customers, while also disrupting sales channels and advertising and marketing activities.
-While our number of active customers for the twelve months ended March 31, 2023 remained consistent over the past twelve months, we have observed decreases in revenue that we attribute to marketers in certain industry verticals decreasing or pausing their advertising spend due to the impacts of these macroeconomic conditions.
+Macroeconomic conditions and geopolitical events, such as inflation, rising interest rates, tightening of credit markets, recession risks, labor shortages, supply chain disruptions, and potential disruptions from the Russia-Ukraine conflict, have impacted and may continue to impact our business and the business of our customers, while also disrupting sales channels and advertising and marketing activities.
 We continue to actively monitor the impact of these macroeconomic factors on our results of operations, financial condition and cash flows, and on our clients, partners, industry and employees, and have slowed the pace of further investments in sales and marketing as a result of these factors.
 The extent of the impact of these factors on our operational and financial performance, including our ability to execute our business strategies and initiatives in the expected time frame, will depend on future developments, which are uncertain and cannot be predicted.
 Due to the nature of our business, the effect of these macroeconomic conditions and geopolitical events may not be fully reflected in our results of operations until future periods.

 In the fourth quarter of 2022, we initiated a cost reduction plan aimed at reducing our operating expenses and sharpening our focus on key growth priorities in light of these macroeconomic conditions.
-This included a reduction of our employee headcount by approximately 13% and total restructuring charges included in our consolidated statements of operations for the year ended December 31, 2022 of \$1.4 million, consisting primarily of cash severance payments, employee benefits, and related costs.
+This included a reduction of our employee headcount by approximately 13% resulting in restructuring charges of \$1.4 million for the year ended December 31, 2022, consisting primarily of cash severance payments, employee benefits, and related costs.